-• In August 2024, Walmart partnered with organic materials recycler Denali to implement the Zero Depack program in more than 1,400 locations and clubs.
-This initiative utilizes advanced de-packaging technology to efficiently separate
+In August 2024, Walmart partnered with organic materials recycler Denali to implement the Zero Depack program in more than 1,400 locations and clubs.
+This initiative utilizes advanced de-packaging technology to efficiently separate expired and unsellable food from its packaging for recycling.65 analysis, e-commerce platforms, and customer engagement tools to meet the changing demands of consumers.

-• Carrefour Belgium has partnered with Swedish food waste organization Deligate to launch an AI tool to manage best-before dates at scale.
+Carrefour Belgium has partnered with Swedish food waste organization Deligate to launch an AI tool to manage best-before dates at scale.
 The technology will allow it to track inventory in real time, anticipate changes in demand and make informed decisions to mitigate the risks involved with overstocking products (currently over 40,000 items daily).66

 Retailers are shifting to automation-driven operations, requiring staff to adapt to advanced technologies, from AI to robotics, to remain competitive and efficient in the evolving market.
-As digital retail grows, brands need to invest in upskilling their workforce, focusing on data analysis, e-commerce platforms, and customer engagement tools to meet the changing demands of consumers.
+As digital retail grows, brands need to invest in upskilling their workforce, focusing on data